 We partnered with CodeSpeak Labs, which specializes in computer science education for kids, to bring you these resources.

 Before jumping into some ideas, do you want to skip all the planning?
-If so, use the Showcasing Robots Activity Booklet to fulfill the requirements for this Junior Badge.
-This booklet will have lively activities that will keep the girls playing and learning while earning the Showcasing Robotics Badge.
-These activities include programming a robot, doing a video presentation, and competing in their own robotics competition!
+If so, use this Activity Booklet with interactive activities and puzzles that teach girls how to present their robots.
+Including programming a robot, doing a video presentation, and competing in their own robotics competition!
 With step-by-step activities, you can’t ask for a easier way to run your meeting.
-Learn more about this activity booklet and get yours today!
+Learn more and get yours today!

 See a Real Robotics Competition